aiotrope/syz-G/client/src/assets/docs.md

 **anonymous users**: Non-authenticated user

+---

-### Object: User
+### Collection: users

 The `req.user` has permission to perform all CRUD operations and has control over the object created by the request. user or a currently authenticated user.
 The admin user has complete access to all database objects.
 All requests are supported by **JWT-based authentication**.
-User has an array of reference to `Post` and `Comment` object model as `posts` and `comments` respectively.
+User has an array of reference to `posts` and `comments` field.
 The `createdAt/updatedAt` timestamp, an empty array of `posts` and `comments` for reference, a default value for the `bio` field of `Hello, World!`, and an `avatar` field with an image from `https://ui-avatars.com/api?name=xz&bold=true&size=70&color=a0a0a0` as well as `id` are all generated once a user signs up for the system.

 #### Registration and authentication flow